Takeo Fukuda: Bureaucratic career

 Fukuda was assigned as financial attaché to the embassy of Japan in London in 1930.
 After three years he was called back to Japan to serve as the head of a local Tax Office.

 At this time he married Mie Arai, the granddaughter of a Supreme Court justice.
 The couple came to have three sons and two daughters.
 Yasuo Fukuda was their eldest son.
 Fukuda steadily rose in the ranks of the Ministry.
 During the Pacific War he served as an adviser on fiscal policy for the Wang Jingwei regime.

+Takeo, Yasuo, and Mie Fukuda in Nanjing, China in 1942.

 At the time of the Japanese surrender, Fukuda was chief secretary and head of the Minister's Secretariat.
 Masayoshi Ohira and Kiichi Miyazawa were his subordinates at that time.
 He became chief of the Banking Bureau in 1946 and by 1947 he had risen to chief of the Budget Bureau.
 Fukuda was in line to become administrative vice minister, however in 1948 he was arrested in connection to the Showa Denko scandal, a corruption scandal involving several bureaucrats, businessmen and politicians which precipitated the fall of the Ashida administration.
 Fukuda was later acquitted, but the incident led him to resign from the Ministry in 1950.